billygrant24/site/content/log/2015/08/the-pipeline-design-pattern.md

 ---
-title: Design Patterns: The Pipeline
+title: Processing sequential tasks using the Pipeline pattern
-author: William
+summary: We use the Pipeline pattern in situations where data must flow through a pre-defined sequence of steps.
 template: log
 ---

-We use the Pipeline pattern in situations where data must flow through a pre-defined sequence of steps.

 The basic purpose of the Pipeline is to offer a means for sequentially performing an arbitrary number of operations on a subject.
 A convenient example of a Pipeline in the wild is the rendering of this HTML page.